zevrector21/videopath/documentation/installation.md

 	libmemcached (brew install libmemcached)
 	postgres (for exampel via postgres.app on mac)

+### Recommended

+	Use pyflakes for linting your python code

 See the internet on how to install these for your OS.

 You then need to create a virtualenv to run in.
 See internet also.